Progonat: Name

 Its name contains the Albanian suffix -at, widely used to form toponyms from personal names and surnames.
+The village may be linked to the Progoni family which were an Albanian noble family which established the first Albanian state in recorded history, the Principality of Arbanon.
+Their descendants may have possibly migrated to this region and founded the village.

 History

+Due to the etymology of the village name it has led many historians to believe the village was founded by members of the Progoni family which may have migrated and settled here after the Principality of Arbanon collapsed.
+This may have happened during the late 13th century.

 First attested in the Ottoman register of 1432, the village at that time was documented to have six houses, but the population is considered to have been larger.
 Progonat was part of the timar of Yusuf Bey, an Ottoman sipahi.
 However, in 1432 as in other regions of Albania the local population revolted under Gjergj Arianiti, while Yusuf Bey was killed during the battles.
 During the 17th century many families migrated from Progonat to other areas of Albania in order to avoid heavy taxation and the Islamization campaigns of the Ottoman Empire.
 The migrants founded the communes of Lazarat in Gjirokastër and Progër in Devoll, while another group settled in the Albanian Riviera.

 Evliya Çelebi reports that the village had 160 houses in 1630.

 In 1847 the population revolted against the Ottomans and in Progonat, one of the first areas that joined the rebels the Ottoman officials were evicted.
 In 1854 volunteers from Progonat under Alem Toto fought against the Greek troops that had attacked the region around Ioannina.
 In 1878 82 volunteers under Bejo Gani as part of the Kurvelesh volunteer forces victoriously fought against another Greek landing near Lëkurës.
 In 1908 the club Arbëria was founded in Progonat by Shaqo Buxo and Arif Toto, local activists of the Albanian National Awakening.
 In 1910 the Ottoman authorities banned the organization, but it continued its activities covertly.
 In 1911-2 during the general revolt that led to the Albanian Declaration of Independence under Shaqo Buxo the Ottoman officials were again evicted.